 Strong Testimonials is a popular and easily customizable WordPress testimonial plugin with over 90,000 active installations.
-The stored XSS vulnerabilities found in the plugin can be exploited by attackers to perform malicious actions such as stealing the victim’s session cookies or login credentials, performing arbitrary actions on the victim’s behalf, logging their keystrokes and more.
+The stored XSS vulnerabilities found in the plugin can be exploited by attackers to perform malicious actions such as stealing the victim’s session cookies or login credentials, performing arbitrary actions such as logging on the victim’s behalf, introducing their keystrokes, infecting your website with Japanese keyword hack, and more.

 In the client details section which is seen when adding or editing a testimonial, the custom[client_name] and custom[company_name] parameters were found to be vulnerable to stored cross-site scripting.